 - Those candidates that self-register under the state quota counselling must abide by the domicile rules to take part in the state counselling.

 NEET Counselling Date

 The regulatory body for NEET-UG exams, the NTA (National Testing Agency) conducts NEET in the offline mode (pen-paper test).
 More than 529 medical institutes are set to take part in the counselling process.
-NEET aspirants must be aware of the important events corresponding to NEET counselling.
+NEET aspirants must be aware of the important events corresponding to counselling for NEET 2022.
 Listed below are important events.

 |Round I – Central Universities/Deemed Universities/All India Quota/ESIC Colleges|

 |Choice filling and Locking||20th to 30th January 2022|